lakejs/lake-docs/reference/box.md

 ---
 layout: doc
-title: Box class
+title: Box
 outline: [2, 3]
 ---

 # {{ $frontmatter.title }}

-The `Box` class represents an embedded content, which is used to enhance editing capability.
+The `Box` interface represents an embedded content, which is used to enhance editing capability.

 Example: